Check us out on the Web!

 Dan "Nitro" Clark here.
 This weeks "Nitro's Friday 5" is all about recovery.
 We smash, bash, crash and abuse our bodies - now it's time for a few quick tips on recovery.

 * Lacrosse Balls - These little inexpensive buggers are an essential deep tissue, trigger point recovery tool.
 I keep one in my office, house, car and in my luggage.
 Here is a simple video of how to use lacrosse balls for your lower back from Caroline Jordan.
-Special thanks for San Antonio based Physical therapist Steve Horney for sending over 2 dozen engraved Horney balls from his Integrated Health Sciences practice.
+Special thanks for Physical therapist Steve Horney for sending over 2 dozen engraved Horney balls from his Integrated Health Sciences practice.